Muir Woods National Monument

 Getting Here

-To reduce car and human congestion, the National Park Service instituted a parking reservation system in 2018 – you must have a reservation.
+To reduce car and human congestion, the National Park Service instituted a parking reservation system – you must have a reservation.
 Other options for entering the Muir Woods National Park include:

 Great Marin County Hikes